apache/mesos/docs/scheduler-http-api.md

 **Schedulers are expected to keep the subscription connection open as long as possible (barring errors in network, software, hardware, etc.) and incrementally process the response.** HTTP client libraries that can only parse the response after the connection is closed cannot be used.
 For the encoding used, please refer to **Events** section below.

 All subsequent (non-`SUBSCRIBE`) requests to the "/scheduler" endpoint (see details below in **Calls** section) must be sent using a different connection than the one used for subscription.
+Schedulers can submit requests using more than one different HTTP connection.

-The master responds to these HTTP POST requests with "202 Accepted" status codes (or, for unsuccessful requests, with 4xx or 5xx status codes; details in later sections).
-The "202 Accepted" response means that a request has been accepted for processing, not that the processing of the request has been completed.
+The master responds to HTTP POST requests that require asynchronous processing with status **202 Accepted** (or, for unsuccessful requests, with 4xx or 5xx status codes; details in later sections).
+The **202 Accepted** response means that a request has been accepted for processing, not that the processing of the request has been completed.
 The request might or might not be acted upon by Mesos (e.g., master fails during the processing of the request).
 Any asynchronous responses from these requests will be streamed on the long-lived subscription connection.

-Schedulers can submit requests using more than one different HTTP connection.
+The master responds to HTTP POST requests that can be answered synchronously and immediately with status **200 OK** (or, for unsuccessful requests, with 4xx or 5xx status codes; details in later sections), possibly including a response body encoded in JSON or Protobuf.
+The encoding depends on the **Accept** header present in the request (the default encoding is JSON).

 ## Calls